 It must be added that all these activities have to be pursued legally, preferably through the good services of law offices and in broad daylight.
 If done in the wrong way – they might constitute extortion or blackmail, harassment and a host of other criminal offences.

 2. Lure Them

 The other way to neutralize a vindictive narcissist is to offer him continued Narcissistic Supply until the war is over and won by you.
 Dazzled by the lure of Narcissistic Supply – the narcissist immediately becomes tamed, forgets his vindictiveness and triumphantly takes over his “property” and “territory”.
 Under the influence of narcissistic supply, the narcissist is unable to tell that he is being manipulated.
 You can make a narcissist do almost anything by offering, withholding, or threatening to withhold Narcissistic Supply (adulation, admiration, attention, sex, awe, subservience, etc.).

-8 Tips to Survive and Thrive in Court
+8 Tips to Beat a Narcissist in Court

 - Equip yourself for the legal battle: Many communities offer free divorce workshops, support groups or clinics through the courthouse.
 Spend a day in the courtroom to which you were assigned and familiarize yourself with the Judge or Commissioner’s style, the courtroom procedures and to the strategies used by attorneys.